ProfRandom/WCB-Canon/Extant Files/Animotic Orders.md

 **Relation to WCB Canon:**
 - WCB does **not** use the term “superhabitable.”
-- Instead, these criteria are encompassed within **Rheatic planemons**, which refine the same concept for WCB internal classifications.
+- Instead, these criteria are encompassed within **Argeic planemons**, which refine the same concept for WCB internal classifications.
 - External term is acknowledged for context but not adopted into lexicon.

 **Key Terms & Symbols:**
 - **Superhabitable [exo]:** external concept (Heller & Armstrong, 2014).
-- **Rheatic planemons [neo]:** WCB equivalent classification.
+- **Argeic planemons [neo]:** WCB equivalent classification.
 - **Carbon–Silicate Cycle [sci].**

 **Cross-Check Notes:**
-- Rheatic planemons are already part of WCB classification.
+- Argeic planemons are already part of WCB classification.
 - “Superhabitable” remains external-only, acknowledged but not canonized.
-- **Status:** [EXPANDED + EXO] — expands habitability framework with external criteria; adopts internal Rheatic equivalent.
+- **Status:** [EXPANDED + EXO] — expands habitability framework with external criteria; adopts internal Argeic equivalent.

 ## Abstract 7
 **Major Topics:**